 Though situated in the Caribbean Sea, Aruba’s climate differs from that of other islands in the region.
 The country has a semi-arid climate, with an annual rainfall of almost 400 mm.
 Because it is located outside the hurricane belt, Aruba does not tend to experience tropical storms.

 Aruba has one of the strongest economies in the Caribbean, with a very low unemployment rate and a high standard of living.
-Tourism and gold and phosphate mining are the biggest contributors to economy, and aloe and derived products represent the major exports.
+Tourism is the biggest contributor to economy, and aloe and derived products represent the major exports.
 Other major exports include petroleum oils, alcoholic preps, and cigars.
 The local currency is the Aruban florin (AWG).
 However, the US dollar (USD) is also widely accepted, especially in the tourism and hospitality industry.

 The two official languages in Aruba are Dutch and Papiamento, with the latter one being the most widely spoken.
-English and Portuguese are the most common second languages.
+English and Spanish are the most common second languages.